shashisadasivan/SSD365VSAddIn/README.md

 Right click a field on the table and select **Create EDT (SS D365)** This will create a EDT of that type, move the label & help label from the field to the EDT, apply the EDT name to the Field Extended data type property.

+## Create from template
+Tempaltes are a set of objects which are created with this Addin.
+Templates are defined using the XML files stored in the Metadata folder in the model.
+This add in utilizes the same XML files that you may want to use as templates allowing you to replace keywords.
+The these files are stored in the Folder Templates (under AxClass).
+A text file dictates what keywords need to be replaced in the file.
+This makes it customizable & you can add your own tempaltes over in the folder The Add in is available under *Dynamics 365 > Add Ins > Create from template* See [Issue #31](https://github.com/shashisadasivan/SSD365VSAddIn/issues/31) on this progress

 # Experimental features

 ## Add missing references